-On 14 February 2013, the European Commission published the Commission's Proposal for a Directive for a common FTT in the Participating Member States.
+On 14 February 2013, the European Commission published the Commission's Proposal for a Directive for a common FTT in the Participating Member States; however, Estonia has since stated that it will not participate.
 The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in the Notes (including secondary market transactions) in certain circumstances.